Five Most Common Reasons Alarms Develop Faults and How to Fix Them

-I often think that rather than paying out for the call out fee if I could speak to the customers on the telephone I could talk them through their fault and the repair could be done within minutes and without any call-out fee.
-Of course this would be great for my business, but it just seems such a waste of time travelling to a house when the fault is such a minor repair.
+I often think that rather than paying out for the call-out fee if I could speak to the customers on the telephone I could talk them through their fault and the repair could be done within minutes and without any call-out fee.
+Of course, this would be great for my business, but it just seems such a waste of time traveling to a house when the fault is such a minor repair.

 I will go through the most common five faults that occur on hard-wired security alarms and explain how to repair the ones that occur most often.

 The second biggest fault I would think is that the tamper circuit on the control panel has gone open-circuit.
-The Tampa circuit consists of a loop of wire that runs throughout all the passive infrareds, shock sensors and magnetic contacts in the building.
+The Tampa circuit consists of a loop of wire that runs throughout all the passive infrared, shock sensors, and magnetic contacts in the building.
 It is one big series loop and this will often have gone open-circuit and this will cause the internal tamper sound to have occurred on the control panel.
-When the customer puts in their user number to stop the sound, it does extinguish the internal sound but it usually leaves an LED lit on the panel saying tamper and the system will not work again until this circuit has been closed.
+When the customer puts in their user number to stop the sound, it does extinguish the internal sound but it usually leaves an LED-lit on the panel saying tamper, and the system will not work again until this circuit has been closed.

 Once again a temporary measure repair could be as with the previously mentioned tamper circuit is to put a small group of wires across the panic attack terminals in the Control Panel, and these are usually marked Bell negative and tamper return.

-Because the siren box is self-acting with its own battery backup, it can go into alarm condition if the printed circuit board has been damaged to damp, but usually at this point there is no effect to the internal alarm system inside the building.
-Sometimes the self-acting siren box will not go into full alarm condition, but will omit the strange intermittent shrieking sound and this is always a sign that the siren box itself needs replacing.
+Because the siren box is self-acting with its own battery backup, it can go into alarm condition if the printed circuit board has been damaged to damp, but usually, at this point, there is no effect on the internal alarm system inside the building.
+Sometimes the self-acting siren box will not go into full alarm condition but will omit the strange intermittent shrieking sound and this is always a sign that the siren box itself needs replacing.
 There will be no way to stop the external siren box from emitting its sound in this damaged condition without physically putting ladders up and disarming it.